shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-segment-targeting-on-a-line-item.md

 For more information, see [Segment Targeting](segment-targeting.md).

 1. Go to the **Audience & Location Targeting** \> **Audience & Location Segments** subsection within the **Create New Line Item** screen or **Edit Line Item** screen.

    The **Audience & Location Segments** subsection displays all segments belonging to the advertiser for the associated line item as well as segments defined at the Network level.

-2. Click one of the following tabs:
+1. Click one of the following tabs:
     - **My Audience Segments**
     - **Third Party Segments**
-3. To target users within one segment group, do the following:
+1. To target users within one segment group, do the following:

-    a.
-Drag the appropriate segments that display on the left into Segment Group 1 on the right.
+   1. Drag the appropriate segments that display on the left into Segment Group 1 on the right.

       By default, the corresponding  ✓ icon will be automatically  selected for every segment after dragging each one.
 You can leave the ✓ icon selected to target the users within the segment.
 Otherwise, click the icon to exclude the users within the segment from being targeted.

-    b.
-Select **And** or **Or** to add boolean operators between the segments.
+   1. Select **And** or **Or** to add boolean operators between the segments.

       If you target multiple segments, the following will occur depending upon the boolean operator that you select:

       - Selecting **And** will automatically add an AND boolean operator between segments, which means that users must be in all the segments to be targeted.
       - Selecting **Or** will  automatically add an OR boolean operator between segments, which means that users can be in any one of the segments to be targeted.

-4. To target users within multiple segment groups, do the following:
+1. To target users within multiple segment groups, do the following:

-    a.
-Drag the appropriate segments that display on the left into Segment Group 1 on the right.
+   1. Drag the appropriate segments that display on the left into Segment Group 1 on the right.

-    b.Click **Create New Group** to add more segment groups and drag the appropriate segments into each corresponding segment group.
+   1. Click **Create New Group** to add more segment groups and drag the appropriate segments into each corresponding segment group.

       By default, the corresponding  ✓ icon will be automatically selected for every segment after dragging each one.
 You can leave the ✓ icon selected to target the users within the segment.
 Otherwise, click the - icon to exclude the users within the segment from being targeted.

-    c.
-Select **And** or **Or** to add boolean operators between the segments and segment groups.
+   1. Select **And** or **Or** to add boolean operators between the segments and segment groups.

       If you are targeting multiple segment groups, the following will occur depending upon the boolean operator that you select:

     - Selecting **And** will automatically add an AND boolean operator between the segments within each segment group, but an OR boolean operator will be added between the segment groups.
 To be targeted, users only have to belong to at least one segment group, not all of the specified segment groups.
     - Selecting **Or** will automatically add an OR boolean operator between the segments within each segment group, but an AND boolean operator will be added between the segment groups.
 To be targeted, users must belong to all of the specified segment groups.